-Upon receipt of a report or complaint alleging a violation of the Policy, the Title IX Coordinator or his/her designee will work with all parties involved in an alleged incident to promptly undertake any appropriate interim measures to protect the safety of the campus community and will seek to provide remedies or accommodations for the parties that address their safety and well-being.
-Interim measures, accommodations, and remedies may include counseling services, obtaining and enforcing campus no contact orders, honoring an order of protection entered by a State court, provision of escorts, housing support, including residence or other living modifications, along with academic, dining, transportation, and campus work accommodations.
+Upon receipt of a report or complaint alleging a violation of the Policy, the Title IX Coordinator or his/her designee will work with all parties involved in an alleged incident to promptly undertake any appropriate interim measures to protect the safety of the campus community and will seek to provide remedies for the parties that address their safety and well-being while the report is investigated, and if pursued, through the completion of any disciplinary proceedings.
+Interim measures and remedies may include counseling services, obtaining and enforcing campus no contact orders, honoring an order of protection entered by a State court, provision of escorts, housing support, including residence or other living modifications, along with academic, dining, transportation, and campus work accommodations.
 In addition, the College may, at its discretion, impose an interim suspension, an interim ban from the College campus, or interim leave of absence in cases where the College believes that such action is appropriate after assessing all factors in a particular case, such as the risk of harm to others and the risk of disruption or interference with normal College operations.
-The College will maintain as confidential any accommodations or interim measures provided to the parties, to the extent that maintaining confidentiality will not impair the ability to provide the accommodations or protective measures.
+The College will maintain as confidential any interim measures provided to the parties, to the extent that maintaining confidentiality will not impair the ability to provide the accommodations or protective measures.
 All parties will be informed that the College prohibits any retaliation against parties involved in reporting or witnessing allegations of violations of the Policy and that retaliation is grounds for disciplinary action.
-Interim measures and accommodations are available regardless of whether an individual chooses to file a formal complaint of a Policy violation.
+Interim measures may be requested at any time by a party, and regardless of whether an individual chooses to file a formal complaint of a Policy violation.
 When issued, however, interim measures have no bearing on the complaint process and do not suggest a finding of responsibility.